Graduate studies - Program student application

 • Professional development activities

-You can log into your GSAS application and change your information anytime during the application process.
-However, it can no longer be modified once you finalize and submit your GSAS application for review.
-You can track the completion of various online application components through the GSAS Application Checklist after submission (receipt of reference forms and hardcopy documents).
-You do not need to wait for your Hardcopy Materials Package to be confirmed as received before submitting your online application for review.
-However, the Hardcopy Materials Package must be received by your chosen application deadline.
+You can log into your GSAS application and change your information at any time during the application process.
+However, once you finalize and submit your GSAS application for review, it can no longer be modified.
+You will be able to track completion of various components of the online application through the GSAS Application Checklist after submission (receipt of reference forms and hardcopy documents).
+You do not need to wait for your Hardcopy Materials Package to be confirmed as received before submitting your online application for review, however, the Hardcopy Materials Package must be received no later than your chosen application deadline.

 To check your application status, return to the GSAS application, not myAU.